 When Mark’s not spending time with his family, he can be found cycling or “teaching” bicycles in the local shop.
 His passion for bicycles included leadership positions in both the non-profit group, TrailNet, and the Billings Chamber of Commerce, working to further develop an effective bicycle infrastructure in the community.

-Jason Steptoe, a freshman from Pearland, Texas, is dedicated to earning a bachelor’s degree in Trombone Performance at the Jacobs School of Music.
-Along with performing around the Houston area, Jason was also selected to be a part of the TMEA All State Philharmonic Orchestra and the TMEA All State Symphony Orchestra, making 11th chair as a junior and 2nd chair as a senior.
-He also performed with the Houston Youth Symphony his senior year, performing Beethoven’s 9th Symphony with the top orchestra and La Mer in a side-by-side concert with the Houston Symphony.
+Jason Steptoe, a sophomore from Pearland, Texas, is dedicated to earning a bachelor’s degree in Trombone Performance at the Jacobs School of Music.
+Along with performing around the Houston area, Jason was also selected to be a part of the TMEA All State orchestras twice in high school.
 Jason has also performed at the 2015 and 2016 Texas Music Festival Jazz Institute where he studied under Noe Marmolejo.
+During his time at Jacobs, Jason has performed with the IU Philharmonic Orchestra in addition to small chamber ensembles.
+He recently went to the 2018 Cleveland Trombone Seminar as a Participant where he studied with Mark Lusk, Matt Vaughn, Shachar Isreal and Steve Lange.
 His past teachers include Brian Logan, Michael Webster, Joseph Munoz and Beau Hunter.
 Jason is very eager to play great literature while attending Indiana University and develop his skills as a musician during his studies with Peter Ellefson.

-When he isn’t playing trombone, Jason enjoys relaxing, watching movies, listening to music, and enjoying time with friends.
+When he isn’t playing trombone, Jason enjoys relaxing, watching different shows, listening to music, and enjoying time with friends.